 Even just topping up an Oyster card with credit, that gets deducted when you touch in or out at stations, will save you money as it’s is capped at less than the cost of an equivalent ‘paper’ day Travelcard.

-See here for further details of prices.
+See the tfl website for further details of prices.

 For short journeys, it’s worth considering taking the bus rather than the Tube, as the price is even lower with an Oyster card.

 If you plan ahead, taking a bus can be a cheaper alternative to a sightseeing bus.
 Some routes run past some of the city’s main sites.

 For example, the 88 heads past Camden, Oxford Street, Piccadilly Circus, Trafalgar Square, Westminster Abbey, the Houses of Parliament and over the Thames.